rseanhall/sdk-api/sdk-api-src/content/processenv/nf-processenv-getcommandlinea.md

 To avoid this problem, use the GetCommandLineW function to receive the Unicode command line, or use an application manifest (on Windows Version 1903 or later) to [set UTF-8 as the process code page](/windows/apps/design/globalizing/use-utf8-code-page).

 > [!NOTE]
-> The processenv.h header defines GetCommandLine as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The processenv.h header defines GetCommandLine as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also